FixTheCode/jupyter/README.md

     - docker run --name jupyter -e GRANT_SUDO=yes --user root -it --rm -p 8888:8888 -p 4040:4040 -v ~:/home/jovyan/workspace jupyter

 ### Productivity tools
-There are a number of useful extensions to a core Jupyter notebook that are recommended for installation, however they do not appear to work in the version 6 of Jupyter that the docker image has installed.
+There are a number of useful extensions to a core Jupyter notebook that are recommended for installation, however they are not available in the docker image has installed.
 Using them would also create a dependency with any note books that you share.

 ## Named Entity Recognition (NER)
 Named Entity Recognition is a way of extracted names of persons, organisations, locations etc. from unstructured text.
 This example uses  pre-trained machine learning models.